MobileFirst-Platform-Developer-Center/MotoCorpService/Lab/Contents/MFP-Security-Implement-Login/Readme.md

 #### Auth Service

-In the services/auth.js file, the following The *login()* function uses the username and password that you type in and sends it to the UserLogin security adapter via the `WLAuthorizationManager.login` function to validate the credentials (if username and password are the same).
+In the services/auth.js file, the following *login()* function uses the username and password that you type in and sends it to the UserLogin security adapter via the `WLAuthorizationManager.login` function to validate the credentials (if username and password are the same).

 ```js
 login: function ($scope, username, password) {